Exhibitions

 Artisans Allison Ashby and Steve Jedd’s attention to detail included researching and hanging movie posters of shows that played at the Russell the same year Rosemary Clooney premiered her movie, “The Stars Are Singing” at the theater.
 There is even an empty coke glass in the ticket booth which leads you to believe the ticket seller had just finished her drink and stepped out for a minute.
 Each detail was meticulously researched and reproduced from the tiles on the floor to the placement of the decorative plaques and drain pipe from the theater marquee.

-Ashby and Jedd have completed the Russell interior to their exacting standards and it take its place next to a miniature of the exterior of the theater, both a reminder of the hey-day of local movie houses and all their opulence.
+Ashby and Jedd have completed the Russell interior to their exacting standards and it takes its place next to a miniature of the exterior of the theater, both a reminder of the hey-day of local movie houses and all their opulence.

 Wormald Gallery